JuliaData/Tables.jl/docs/src/index.md

 A final note is the call to `getvector` on each column, which ensures each column is materialized as an `AbstractVector`, as is required by the DataFrame constructor.

-Note in the both the rows and columns usages, we didn't need to worry about the natural orientation of the input data; we just called `Tables.rows` or `Tables.columns` as was most natural for the table-specific use-case, knowing that it will Just Work™️.
+Note in both the rows and columns usages, we didn't need to worry about the natural orientation of the input data; we just called `Tables.rows` or `Tables.columns` as was most natural for the table-specific use-case, knowing that it will Just Work™️.